The Scouting programme is split into 5 different age groups for the delivery of our programme:

 Most of our boating activity takes place on a Sunday.
 The time and location varies depending on the tides.
 We try to get out on the water at least every second week.
 Other weekend activities will be advertised throughout the year and include numerous camps, tramps and regattas.

-We recommend that you come along to 2-3 meetings (no charge) to meet everyone and give it a go.
+We recommend that you come along to 3 consecutive meetings (no charge) to meet everyone and give it a go.
+You can enrol into the activity after the first meeting and receive two more free trial nights https://enrolmy.com/new-lynn-sea-scout-group.
+Once you enrol you will be on our email list and receive the communications for the next weeks activity.
 If you like it, let one of your leaders know and they will arrange to invest you as a member of Scouts NZ.
 You will need to buy a Uniform Shirt as part of becoming an invested member.

-The Scout term fee will be $60 per term, camps and some activities may cost extra.
+The Scout term fee will be $90 per term, camps and some activities will cost extra.
+Effective from term 1 2019.

 Direct Credit: Account; New Lynn Sea Scout Group; 12–3045–0425647–00.
 Use the references “First Name” “Last Name”